-The field of medical devices (with the exemption of in-vitro-diagnostics) is, from 26 May 2021 on, widely harmonised within the European Union through the Regulation 2017/745 of 5 April 2017 on medical devices, amending Directive 2001/83/EC, Regulation (EC) No. 178/2002 and Regulation (EC) No. 1223/2009 and repealing Council Directives 90/385/EEC and 93/42/EEC (MDR).
-With regard to enforcement, the MDR provides market surveillance rules in particular between the member states, but on the European level more in a cooperative way.
+The field of medical devices (with the exemption of in vitro diagnostics) is, from 26 May 2021, widely harmonised within the European Union through Regulation 2017/745 of 5 April 2017 on medical devices, amending Directive 2001/83/EC, Regulation (EC) No. 178/2002 and Regulation (EC) No. 1223/2009 and repealing Council Directives 90/385/EEC and 93/42/EEC (MDR).
+With regard to enforcement, the MDR provides market surveillance rules in particular between the member states, but at EU level in a more cooperative way.

-According to article 93, paragraph 9 of the MDR, the competent authorities of the member states shall coordinate their market surveillance activities, cooperate and share with each other and with the Commission the results thereof, to provide for a harmonised and high level of market surveillance in all member states.
-Furthermore, there is Chapter VIII of the MDR which relates to, among other things, the European cooperation in a European-wide medical device coordinating group.
-According to article 102, paragraph 1 MDR, the competent authorities of the member states shall cooperate with each other and with the Commission.
-The Commission shall provide for the organisation of exchanges of information necessary to enable this Regulation to be applied uniformly.
-The same provisions as in article 93, paragraph 9 and article 102, paragraph 1 MDR will apply, from 26 May 2022 on in vitro diagnostics according to article 88, paragraph 9, and article 97 of the Regulation 2017/746 of 5 April 2017 on in vitro diagnostic medical devices, and repealing Directive 98/79/EC and Commission Decision 2010/227/EU.
+According to article 93, paragraph 9 of the MDR, the competent authorities of the member states shall coordinate their market surveillance activities, cooperate, and share with each other and with the Commission the results thereof, to provide for a harmonised and high level of market surveillance in all member states.
+Furthermore, Chapter VIII of the MDR relates to, among other things, European cooperation in a Europe-wide medical device coordinating group.
+According to article 102, paragraph 1 of the MDR, the competent authorities of the member states shall cooperate with each other and with the Commission.
+The Commission shall provide for the organisation of exchanges of information necessary to enable the provisions of the MDR to be applied uniformly.
+The same provisions as in article 93, paragraph 9 and article 102, paragraph 1 of the MDR will apply, from 26 May 2022, on in vitro diagnostics according to article 88, paragraph 9, and article 97 of Regulation 2017/746 of 5 April 2017 on in vitro diagnostic medical devices, and repealing Directive 98/79/EC and Commission Decision 2010/227/EU.